Stochastic Geometry and Dynamical System Analysis of Walker Satellite Constellations

-For the performance analysis, all satellites are assumed to use the same wireless resource and network users on Earth are associated with their nearest satellites.
-Similar to \cite[6.1.3]{38821}, we assume the received signal power is given by a power-law path loss, multiplied by the random fading and the antenna gain of the corresponding propagation channel.
-With the channel distance $d>1,$ the received signal power is $ pG(d)Hd^{-\alpha} $ with $p$ being the average isotropic received signal power at $1$ meter from a satellite transmitter, $G(d)$ being the aggregate antenna gain, and $H$ being the random fading over the channel.
-For $G(d),$ we assume that satellite antennas provide additional gains of $g_t$ and the receive antenna provides isotropic gain of $g_r$.
-Leveraging the practical principle in \cite{38821}, we assume the antenna gain over the channel of length $d$ is given by $G(d)=g_tg_r$ if $d\leq d_g;$ and $G(d) =g_r $ if $ d>d_g$ where $d_g$ is the cut off distance\footnote{This cut off distance follows from \cite{38821} where ground users within a certain angle have an antenna gain $g_t$. }.
-The CCDF of $H$ is denoted by $\bar{F}_H(x)$ and we assume $\bE[H]=1$.
+For performance analysis, all satellites are assumed to use the same wireless resource and network users on Earth are associated with their nearest satellites.
+As in \cite[6.1.3]{38821}, we assume the received signal power is given by a power-law path loss, multiplied by a random fading and by the antenna gain of the corresponding propagation channel.
+For the channel of distance $d>1$ (meter), the received signal power is $ pG(d)Hd^{-\alpha} $ with $p$ the average isotropic received signal power at $d=1$, $G(d)$ the aggregate antenna gain, and $H$ the random fading over the channel.
+For $G(d),$ we assume that satellite antennas provide additional gains of $g_t$ and the receive antenna provides an isotropic gain of $g_r$.
+Inspired by the practical guideline in \cite{38821}, we assume the antenna gain over the channel of length $d$ is given by $G(d)=g_tg_r$ if $d\leq d_g;$ and $G(d) =g_r $ if $ d>d_g$ where $d_g$ is the cutoff distance\footnote{This follows from \cite{38821} where ground users within a certain angle have an antenna gain $g_t$. }.
+The cumulative CDF (CCDF) of $H$ is denoted by $\bar{F}_H(x)$ and we assume $\bE[H]=1$.

-For the performance analysis, we will first derive the distance distribution from the typical user to its nearest satellite.
-In practice, the distance to the nearest satellite gives an idea on the strength of the received signal.
-Then, we derive the Laplace transform of signal-plus-interference of the typical user and the coverage probability of the typical user, defined as the probability that the signal to interference-plus-noise ratio (SINR) of the typical user is greater than a threshold $\tau.$
+In this paper, we first examine the dynamical aspect of the proposed stochastic geometry network model.
+We then derive the distance distribution from the typical user to its nearest satellite, the Laplace transform of signal-plus-interference power of the typical user, and finally the coverage probability of the typical user, defined as the probability that the SINR of the typical user is greater than a given threshold $\tau.$